-6. Beautiful wrought iron gate made by Philip Simmons, nationally known “dean” of Charleston blacksmiths
+6. Beautifully wrought iron gate made by Philip Simmons, nationally known “dean” of Charleston blacksmiths

-8. Life-size reproduction of the Confederate submarine, Hunley, the first submarine to sink an enemy ship in battle.
+8. A life-size reproduction of the Confederate submarine, Hunley, the first submarine to sink an enemy ship in battle.

 9. See the Clemson 372, probably the first college student-built airplane in the United States.